Lady Liverpool Great War Story

 Public response

-Lady Liverpool was also one of the patronesses of the Lady Liverpool’s and Mrs Pomare’s Maori Soldiers’ Fund, launched in 1915, which organised parcels for Māori Contingent members overseas (these included dried pipi and preserved muttonbird), and visited wounded soldiers in hospital.
+Lady Liverpool was also one of the patronesses of the Lady Liverpool’s and Mrs Pomare’s Maori Soldiers’ Fund, launched in 1915, which organised parcels for Mā ori contingent members overseas (these included dried pipi and preserved muttonbird), and visited wounded soldiers in hospital.

-Her Excellency’s knitting book
+Her Excellency’s Knitting Book

 It was hoped that people would use the patterns to knit items to send to troops overseas.
-The cover of the book, which was designed to fit in a knitting bag, featured a short poem composed by Lady Liverpool herself:
+The cover of the book, which was designed to fit in a knitting bag, featured a little poem composed by Lady Liverpool herself:

 For the Empire and for Freedom